...singer, speaker and actor,

 song-writer with a strangely husky voice.
 He is well-known at home and

-others.
+of the world".
 He has participated in radio plays, worked as Voice for

 advertising and synchronisation and acted in very varying stage plays.